-The three products from Microsoft, Avast and Kaspersky that blocked all the attacks also allowed all of the legitimate applications.
-Sophos also handled the legitimate applications correctly, with no mistakes.
-McAfee, Norton, Webroot, Comodo and Panda misclassified a few legitimate applications.
-Despite that, this is a particularly strong performance from all the products.
+Almost all of the products handled the legitimate applications and websites correctly, with no mistakes.
+Comodo Antivirus and Panda Free Antivirus both blocked a couple of legitimate applications from running.
+Despite that, this is a particularly strong performance for all of the products.